b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 *“who has means”* changes the context of this commandment.
 It necessarily excludes those who are impoverished.
 It doesn't imply at all that members should first pay tithing before addressing other responsibilities, as modern General Conference speeches suggest.

-Lorenzo's “I plead” does not really sound like it should be equated to “thus saith the Lord”.
+Lorenzo's “I plead” does not really sound like it should be equated to an authoritatively declared “thus saith the Lord”.
 Also note in the top right corner of that image is year-over-year comparisons of tithing money "paid" in July - September, 1808 - 1809.
 I wonder why they stopped publishing information like that?
 Or, why did they publish it like that in the first place?

 &nbsp;